-Many job seekers want to know what a good cover letter looks like.
-Where modern job-search efforts are concerned, there seems to be a lot of misinformation out there.
+The truth is that there seems to be a lot of misinformation out there.
 You’ll even find people who will tell you that the tried-and-true cover letter is no longer necessary.
-Don’t believe that for one second!
+Don’t believe that for one second – it is simply not the case.

-Of course, knowing that you need a to write cover letter is just one part of the equation.
+Of course, knowing that you need to write a cover letter is just one part of the equation.
 You also need to know what a good cover letter looks like.
-In this post, we’ll look at an example of what a good cover letter looks like, and break down the reasons experts like this format.
+In this guide, we’ll look at an example of what a good cover letter looks like, and break down the reasons experts like this format.

 Example of a good cover letter